logzio/logz-docs/_source/logzio_collections/_metrics-sources/kubernetes.md

 ###### Configuration

-1. Store your Logz.io token and listener host as Kubernetes secret

-    {% include log-shipping/replace-vars.html token=true listener=true %}
+1. Check for kube-state-metrics in your cluster

     ```shell
-    kubectl --namespace=kube-system create secret generic logzio-secret \
-      --from-literal=logzio-account-token=<<ACCOUNT-TOKEN>> \
-      --from-literal=logzio-listener-host=<<LISTENER-HOST>>
+    kubectl get pods --all-namespaces | grep -E 'kube-state-metrics|NAMESPACE'
     ```

-2. Check for kube-state-metrics in your cluster

-    ```shell
-    kubectl get pods --all-namespaces | grep kube-state-metrics
-    ```

     If you see a response,
     that means kube-state-metrics is installed,
-    and you can skip to the next step.
+    and you can move on to step 2.

     Otherwise, deploy kube-state-metrics to your cluster.